zixuanzhang/p8105_Final_Project/Final_report.md

 <img src="report_pics/intro_1_10yr_salary.png" alt="Figure 1 - Comparison of 10 year trend of median annual salary (in dollars)" style="width:80.0%" />

-Graph 1 compares the 23 major occupation groups (including the “all occupations” which represents the national average level) where the medians of annual salary of computer and mathematical occupations are plotted in black.
+Fig. 1 compares the 23 major occupation groups (including the “all occupations” which represents the national average level) where the medians of annual salary of computer and mathematical occupations are plotted in black.
 Ranked the second following “management occupations” since 2011, computer and mathematical-related professions are generally a well-paid working force community in the U.S. In recent 10 years, the median annual salary in this field raised from $71270 to $84560, with a greater percentage of increase than the national average salary.

 ![Figure 2 - Increment rate of total employment in different occupation categories from 2007 to 2017](report_pics/intro_2_emp_increment.png) In Fig. 2, we reduced the occupations of interest down to 6 categories that generally require degree qualifications from higher education institutes and compared the increment rate of total employment number in recent 10 years.